 Saturday morning, Starlightslk and I wore our Super Sailor Moon and Chibimoon costumes.
 She suggested we do a walk-on in the masquerade, so we quickly edited together some music on her laptop and headed downstairs to sign up for judging.
 There was some confusion between the masquerade coordinator and her judges, but we finally we had a nice session, explaining our construction techniques while the judges took extensive notes and asked good questions.
 Afterwards, Crazy Flower was kind enough to do a quick photoshoot with us, though it was chilly outside in Senshi fukus!
 That afternoon we hit up the Chibi Project panel, co-hosted by PatD and Jekka.
 Starlightslk and I got to do the introduction to the live podcast as Sailor Moon and Chibimoon, and got front row seats for the episode's experiment: destroying a Clow Wand from Cardcaptor Sakura.
 Jekka had made a Sakura costume just for the event, and proceeded to smash the living daylights out of the Clow Wand, much to the delight of the audience.

 That evening we lined up for the masquerade; at most masquerades, the performers get to sit while the attendees have to wait in an obnoxious line.
 Bakuretu Conís masquerade is the opposite; the attendees are quickly seated using a fantastic ticket system to avoid waiting, while the participants wait their turn standing in the hallway.
 Costumes are often uncomfortable and being stuck outside means we miss the entire show until our number is up.
 Although I applaud the ticket system, Bakretsuís staff need to find a better place to seat performers.
-Finally we did our walk-on and Leelee and Steve closed the show strutting to ďIím Too Sexy.Ē Starlightslk and I won Best Advanced Craftsmanship, while Steve and Leelee won Best Presentation.
+Finally we did our walk-on and Leelee and Steve closed the show strutting to ďIím Too Sexy.Ē Starlightslk and I won Best Craftsmanship in the advanced division, while Steve and Leelee won Best Presentation.

-That night we attended Anime Unscripted, which had Tiffany Grant and Steve Bennet as the main performers.
+That night we attended Anime Unscripted, which had Tiffany Grant and Steve Bennett as the main performers.
 Steve and I were chosen to participate as guests for Party Quirks, where Steve was supposed to be an inept ninja, Tiffany was Vic Mignogna, and I was trapped in a role-playing game.
 I entered saying "Hello, Iím [insert name here]," and Steve attacked me in an inept wrestling move which could be construed as slightly sexual.
 I replied, ďI donít think Iíve learned this ability yet!" and the crowd died with laughter, which made for a perfect set up for Tiffany entering as the infamous Vic.
 We had a blast and it was a fun way to wrap up the evening before heading back to the room to party.